permazen/permazen/README.md

   * Command line interface
   * GUI database editor

 Permazen also adds several new features that traditional databases don't provide.
+For example, you can define your own basic types and then index them however you want.

 ### What's the Downside?

-Permazen gains advantages by fundamentally changing the equation with respect to persistence programming.
-However, in some situations, not all of these changes result in improvements when compared to traditional SQL/JPA.
-Here are some things to consider.
+Permazen redefines the "line of demarcation" between a Java application and its supporting database.
+However, this has some implications:

+**For an equivalent query, Permazen will perform more frequent, but smaller, database accesses.** As a result, in situations where the code and the data are separated by a high latency network, Permazen will probably be too slow.
+Permazen is best suited for scenarios where the code and the data are running on the same machine or in close proximity.

 **You have to learn something new.** Persistence programming with Permazen requires a different way of thinking.
-For example, a "DAO" layer is often no longer necessary, and you have to think harder about how to query your data efficiently (instead of crossing your fingers and hoping the database figures it out for you).
+For example, a "DAO" layer is often no longer necessary, and you may have to think harder about how to query your data efficiently, instead of crossing your fingers and hoping the database figures it out for you, because there is no [query planner](https://en.wikipedia.org/wiki/Query_plan) (_you_ are the query planner).

-**For an equivalent query, Permazen will perform more frequent, but smaller, database accesses.** As a result, in situations where the code and the data are separated by a high latency network, Permazen will tend to be slower.

-**More flexible type hiearchies are possible, but it's also easy to make a mess.** JPA has support for class inheritance and partial support for generics.
+**More flexible type hiearchies are possible, but it's also easy to make a mess.** JPA has support for class inheritance and only partial support for generics.
 Permazen supports interface inheritance (including Java's equivalent of "mix-ins") and fully supports generic types.
 The restrictions imposed by JPA tend to force model classes to stay simpler.
 With Permazen, implementing an interface (directly or indirectly) can mean that a model class inherits a bunch of new persistent fields.

+### What are some interesting Java classes to look at?

+*Key/Value Layer*

+  * [`KVStore`](http://permazen.github.io/permazen/site/apidocs/index.html?io/permazen/kv/KVStore.html) - A thing that contains key/value pairs
+  * [`KVDatabase`](http://permazen.github.io/permazen/site/apidocs/index.html?io/permazen/kv/KVDatabase.html) - A thing that persists key/value pairs
+  * [`KVTransaction`](http://permazen.github.io/permazen/site/apidocs/index.html?io/permazen/kv/KVTransaction.html) - A transaction for a `KVDatabase`
+  * [`RaftKVDatabase`](http://permazen.github.io/permazen/site/apidocs/index.html?io/permazen/kv/raft/RaftKVDatabase.html) - A distributed `KVDatabase` based on the [Raft consensus algorithm](https://raft.github.io/).

+*Java Layer*

+  * [`Permazen`](http://permazen.github.io/permazen/site/apidocs/index.html?io/permazen/Permazen.html) - A Permazen database instance
+  * [`JTransaction`](http://permazen.github.io/permazen/site/apidocs/index.html?io/permazen/JTransaction.html) - A Permazen database transaction
+  * [`FieldType`](http://permazen.github.io/permazen/site/apidocs/index.html?io/permazen/core/FieldType.html) - How all simple database types are defined
+  * [`JObject`](http://permazen.github.io/permazen/site/apidocs/index.html?io/permazen/JObject.html) - Interface implemented by runtime-generated concrete model classes

+*Other*

+  * [`ReferencePath`](http://permazen.github.io/permazen/site/apidocs/index.html?io/permazen/ReferencePath.html) - Describes a path between objects that hops through one or more forward and/or inverse references
+  * [`JObjectHttpMessageConverter`](http://permazen.github.io/permazen/site/apidocs/index.html?io/permazen/spring/JObjectHttpMessageConverter.html) - For sending/receiving graphs of objects over the network using Spring
+  * [`@PermazenType`](http://permazen.github.io/permazen/site/apidocs/index.html?io/permazen/annotation/PermazenType.html) - The annotation you stick on your Java model classes
+  * [`@OnVersionChange`](http://permazen.github.io/permazen/site/apidocs/index.html?io/permazen/annotation/OnVersionChange.html) - How schema update "fixups" are defined
+  * [Database Layout](https://github.com/permazen/permazen/blob/master/LAYOUT.txt) - How a Permazen database is mapped into key/value pairs

 ### Permazen Slides